whizzml/examples/readme.md

   extended with new fields containing the scaled values.
 - `stepwise-regression` Finds the best features for building a logistic regression using a greedy algorithm.
+- `ordinal-encoder` Given a dataset, encodes categorical fields using ordinal ecoding, which uses a single column of integers to represent field classes (levels).

 ## How to install